 What is the difference between your blend masks and alternatives?

-This results in high-performance blending, superior to any plain-edge or sawtooth mask solutions that are also used – and it can withstand high light flux without degradation.
+Our blending solutions give you high-performance blending, superior to any plain-edge, layered or sawtooth mask solutions that are also used – and it can withstand high light flux without degradation.

 What is the lead time?